3 die when car hits 9 people in San Diego; driver in custody - WTMJ

 Associated Press

-SAN DIEGO (AP) — A driver plowed through a crowd on a sidewalk under an overpass with homeless tents on a rainy Monday morning in downtown San Diego, killing three people and injuring six others, including two who are hospitalized in critical condition, police said.
+SAN DIEGO (AP) — A driver lost control and veered onto a sidewalk Monday dotted with homeless tents in downtown San Diego, killing three people and injuring six others, including two who are hospitalized in critical condition, police said.

-“For whatever reason, (the driver) veered to the right, went up on the sidewalk, struck multiple pedestrians there and then came back on to the roadway,” Nisleit said
+“For whatever reason, (the driver) veered to the right, went up on the sidewalk, struck multiple pedestrians there and then came back on to the roadway,” Nisleit said, offering “my deepest condolences,” to the families of those who died.

 Three people died at the scene.
 Five of the six others who were injured were taken to hospitals, authorities said.

-Nisleit offered “my deepest condolences,” to the families of those who died.
+On a typical weekday morning it is a busy area with students walking by, but classes have been online during the coronavirus pandemic.
+There also are a number of homeless tents lining the sidewalks in the area, including the sidewalk in the tunnel.

-The sidewalk had tents on it.
-Nisleit said homeless people may have moved under the bridge to get out of the rain just before the car plowed through there.
+Nisleit said homeless people may have moved into the tunnel to get out of the rain just before the car plowed through there.

-“I don’t know if people were sleeping or people were sitting there,” he said, adding that authorities scrambling to get people medical help would then turn to finding the answers to those questions.
+“I don’t know if people were sleeping or people were sitting there,” he said.

+Lisa Brotzman said she was peering out of a window in her tent just as the car swerved to the right shoulder, “spun out of control” and jumped onto the sidewalk in the tunnel where people were waiting out the rain.

+“Someone was screaming, ‘Ahhh!
+Ahhhh!’”
+Brotzman told The San Diego Union-Tribune.
+“Two or three people were yelling and screaming.
+It was scary.”

 The driver got out of his car and tried to help people before identifying himself to police, Nisleit said.